zulip/zulip/templates/zerver/api/integration-docs-guide.md

-  When generating the screenshot of a sample message, give your test bot a nice name like "GitHub Bot", use the project's logo as the bot's avatar, and take the screenshots showing the stream/topic bar for the message, not just the message body.
+  When generating the screenshot of a sample message, give your test bot a nice name like "GitHub Bot", use the project's logo as the bot's avatar, and take the screenshot showing the stream/topic bar for the message, not just the message body.

 ## Markdown macros